Best daily deals

 While we can’t give you scientific measurements of how uncomfortable in-ears may be, we can show you how a bad fit can affect your listening—and why you should put the time in to get the best fit possible.

-Editor’s note: this article was updated on January 6, 2023, to clarify language and add a disclaimer about our changing test setups.
+Editor’s note: this article was updated on December 3, 2024, to clarify language and add an FAQ section.

 Why do you need a good seal?